kevinsheth/rollbaz/README.md

 rollbaz project use my-service
 ```

-Tokens are stored in your user config directory with strict file permissions (`0600`).
+Tokens are stored in your user config directory.

 ## Core Commands